 - Gusto: Best overall small business payroll software

-- Square Payroll: Best for small restaurants, retail shops, and Square POS users
+- Square Payroll: Best payroll software for restaurants and retail shops

-- Paychex Flex: Best for startups needing dedicated payroll support
+- Paychex Flex: Best for payroll services and support

 ---|---|---|---|---|

 Looking for more than just payroll tools?
 Consider a professional employer organization (PEO) service like Justworks.
 It tops our list of best PEOs for small businesses and covers everything from recruiting to retiring.
-For $59 per employee monthly, it handles payroll in multiple states, assumes tax liability, and takes HR worries off your hands.
+For $59 per employee monthly, it handles payroll, assumes tax liability, and takes HR worries off your hands.

 Pros

-- It provides access to Gusto brokered health plans with zero administration fees (pay only for premiums).
+- Access to Gusto brokered health plans with zero administration fees (pay only for premiums)

-- It has financial wellness tools available via Gusto Wallet.
+- Financial wellness tools available via Gusto Wallet

 Cons